 The latest navigational information can be found at Canal System Notice to Mariners.
 Anyone planning to transit the canal system should check these notices for last minute information on hazards, restrictions, and closures.

 Running for 17.3 SM (15 NM) south and west from Kipp Island, NY at the Erie Canal Junction, to East Geneva, NY at the entrance to Seneca Lake.

 Running north for 60 miles from Waterford, NY to Lake Champlain at Whitehall, NY.

-Running North for almost 24 miles from Three River Junction in the vicinity of West Phoenix, NY to Lake Ontario.
+Running North for almost 24 miles from Three Rivers Junction in the vicinity of West Phoenix, NY to Lake Ontario.

 Running west for 335.7 SM (291.7 NM) from Waterford, NY to Tonawanda, NY at the Niagara River.

 Located 134 NM above the Battery in NYC and 2 NM south of Waterford, NY, it marks the head of tidal influence on the Hudson River.
 (Not part of the NYSCS)